 Shorts are a traditional rite of passage for aspiring filmmakers, providing them with opportunities for collaboration and to hone their craft and progress their careers to the next level.

 The majority of shorts remain works in progress.
 This is fine, because if every film were a masterpiece, then no one would ever learn anything.
 Mistakes happen and we learn from them.
 At least, that’s what I tell myself when I reflect on my cringe-inducing student filmography.

 Even so, many short films excel despite their budgetary restrictions or the limited experience of their creators.
 It’s in this spirit I present the following selection of short films, in this case, all dramas.
 Each has resonated with me for one reason or another, and I hope they will for you too.

 A mum repeatedly attempts to have dinner with her daughter, but time quickly runs away from them both.

 Dinner With Mum, directed by Daniel Harding, is a moving portrayal of an elderly woman suffering from dementia.
 The narrative manipulates the chronology of time to align with its protagonist’s declining mental state.

-Unveiling through Ellen’s perspective reinforces the narrative’s authentic depiction of how stressful and debilitating it is for someone to relinquish ownership of their own mind.
+Unravelling through Ellen’s perspective reinforces the narrative’s authentic depiction of how stressful and debilitating it is for someone to forfeit ownership of their mind.

-Through combining a striking performance by Meryl Griffiths (Mum/Ellen), a haunting original score, deliberate continuity errors, jump-cutting, visual symbolism, and hair and makeup design, we chart the evolution of Ellen’s mental and physical trauma throughout her desperate attempts to complete a simple, routine act — cooking dinner for her family.
+Through combining a striking performance by Meryl Griffiths (Mum/Ellen), a haunting original score, deliberate continuity errors, jump-cutting, visual symbolism, and hair and makeup design, the narrative charts the evolution of Ellen’s mental and physical trauma amidst her desperate attempts to complete a simple, routine act - to cook dinner for her family.